JeffIrwin/syntran/README.md

     syntran$ foo and p

     foo and p
-    Error: binary operator not defined for given types
+    Error: binary operator "and" not defined for types num_expr and bool_expr

+    syntran$

 Logical keywords `true`, `false`, `not`, `and`, and `or` are like Fortran's (e.g. `.true.`) but without the dots.
 Note that they are lower case-sensitive, unlike Python (e.g. `True`).